 Large Deductible Programs

 I had been asked this question three times over the last two weeks.
-“We have a large deductible programs for our Workers Comp.”
+“We have a large deductible program for our Workers Comp.”
 Can those policies be audited for overcharges?”

 The three main questions that I asked were: